WilliamM163/fun_login/README.md

     * Solve the snake puzzle that is presented to you.
     * Solve it in the exact same way you did when you registered.
 3.  **Profile:**
-    * After logging in you chat to everyone registered on the site.
+    * After you'll be greated by a Welcome Message